FrostyOS-dev/FrostyOS-old/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

-## Latest Changes - 18/08/2023 (Afternoon)
+## Latest Changes - 19/08/2023

-- Removed unnecessary debug printing from `VirtualRegion` class
+- Implemented support for panic register saving outside of interrupts/exceptions with a `x86_64_PrePanic` function
-- Added a global instance of the `VirtualPageManager` class for all address space
+- Added a `PANIC(reason)` macro for easier panic outside of interrupts/exceptions
-- Fixed paging initialisation so ACPI memory map entries are not identity mapped
+- Added a check inside `x86_64_Panic` to ensure we don't get a page fault due to a null panic reason

 ## Resources used